Searching for Health Expense Assistance

 - Community residences - for adults 19-64 years with a physical, cognitive, or development disability or a mental health condition

-- Special care homes - for adults 64 years and older who have social and personal care needs
+- Special care homes - for adults 19 years and older who need assistance with daily activities and do not require access to 24-hour nursing care

 - access to services to find employment, develop skills and make connections in the community